limitedgit/cpsc210project/README.md

 - In the Date class a Hashmap is used to associate a month and a day to create a calendar This hash map calendar was implemented so that if a room was booked for multiple hours or days, the correct end time could be calculated as it stored the days of each month of that year.

+## Phase 4: Task 3
+- 1. there is poor cohesion in that the GraphicsMenu class in the UI, which handles both creation of the main menu window and the panels which each button calls to.
+The purpose of the GraphicsMenu I wanted to be a main window that loads panels to display information.
+I felt that the initialization of the interface and actions of panels should be in a different class.
+- In order to improve this, I created a new Panels class which handles the initialization and actions of  non-main menu panels.
+This creates a clearer purpose for the GraphicsMenu class where it initializes the main menu and objects while it calls Panels to initialize and perform actions on the panels.

+- 2. there is poor cohesion in that the GraphicsMenu class formats information within its methods to be printed for the two print screens (panels), when a list of the rooms are printed and when a list of room Bookings is printed.
+Before each of these, the method in the Main menu would structure the text (ex. room name: x id: x ...).
+Since the purpose I wanted for the GraphicsMenu was a main window that loads panels to display information.
+I felt that text should be structured in a different class called to format this text, this way it would be easier to change the format in the future.
+- In order to improve this, I created a new Printer class that formats the text.
+The Printer has different methods which are named after which format they changed.
+Since I have over the actions of the panels to the Panels class, the Printer class is now called there.